3nm1/Home-AssistantConfig/README.md

 ## About

 This is my personal Home Assistant configuration, running my home automations.
-Primarily focused on knx and zigbee integrations as of now, will expand in the future
+Primarily focused on knx and zigbee integrations as of now, will expand in the future.

 Follow me on my journey and be sure to hit the GitHub :star2:

 ## Authors & contributors

 The original setup of this repository is by [Mikael Engström][3nm1].

-.

 ## License